How AI is Transforming Higher Education in 2026

 The core challenges facing institutions today include:

-• Assessment workload: Faculty spend 30-40% of their time grading and providing feedback
+- Assessment workload: Faculty spend a substantial portion of their time grading and providing feedback

 Practical AI Applications Transforming Campuses